adamchristiansen/dotfiles/README.md

 ## Profile

-To maintain compatibility with non-POSIX shells like fish, files such as `.profile` and the contents of `.local/etc/profile.d/*` must adhere to the following rules:
+To maintain compatibility with non-POSIX shells, such as Elvish, files like `.profile` and the contents of `.local/etc/profile.d/*` must adhere to the following rules: